Cycling in Taiwan

 We know you intend to do a lot of riding here in Taiwan, but there will certainly be a time when you have to get off the saddle and onto some other form of transportation. . l be sometimes during your stay that you may want to jump on a train or one of the bigger city’s metro (aka subway) network with your bike.

-There are essentially three ways to travel with your bicycle on a train in Taiwan:
+Three ways to travel with your bicycle on a train in Taiwan:

 - Cycling Carrier Bag – This is free of charge to take the train